Jonish99/pands-project2021/README.md

 4. graphical summary of plots
 grahical_summary(iris_df,output_action)
 Seaborn pair plot class enables a graphical summary of scatter plots(or other plots) and histograms(or other plots to be output together as one.(seaborn.pairplot — seaborn 0.11.1 documentation, 2021)  It allows combinations of pairs of variables to be shown and analysis of single variables which form a diagonal across the plot. the hue parameter enables the species to be identified in the plots based on species.
 Corner = True, shows only one half of the plots so a not to repeat y and x a axes inverted.
 This program uses True because no additional information is gained by showing the scatters plots with swapped axes.
-The diag pararameter determines the plot type for the single variable analysis.
-In this case hist for hist0gram is chose but box plots cou
+The *diag* parameter determines the plot type for the single variable analysis.
+In this case hist for histogram is chosen, but other plots could have been uses, for example box plots or kde plots.

 ```python